latticelabs/Mitty-deprecated-/SbgWrappers/Readme.md

     sbg init mitty  # There might be a noticable pause here.
 You will be asked for your SBG Platform credentials
                     # Nebojsa says sbg is going to the platform to make sure there are no name clashes

 Choose this name well because this is what you will see on the Apps panel.
+This

 We need to be in this directory to run any `sbg` commands.